 We own safety.
 The safety of our workers, clients, partners, and the public is our first priority on every jobsite.
 Our outstanding safety record and reputation for safe jobsites is a result of our robust Safety Program.
 The Safety Program encompasses training, implementation, enforcement, and documentation.
-We are currently recognized by the local Associated General Contractors Chapter and OSHA as being a Chase White participant in 2018-19 and are striving to obtain Chase Blue participant status by the end of 2019.
+We are currently recognized by the local Associated General Contractors Chapter and OSHA as being a CHASE Blue participant in 2019-20.

 We continuously train our employees through monthly safety meetings, OSHA 10-HR and 30-HR courses, First Aid/CPR Training, and a variety of task-specific training.
 We also require all Subcontractors to go through our mandatory Jobsite Safety Orientation Program and be present for weekly safety meetings.

 We are committed to training our employees through monthly safety trainings, OSHA 10-HR and 30-HR courses, First Aid/CPR Training, and a variety of task-specific training.
 The majority of our team is OSHA 30-HR trained and anyone who isn’t is scheduled for the training within the next year.
 We train our subcontractors through our mandatory jobsite Safety Orientation Program and weekly Safety Meetings during which site and project-specific hazards are always a topic of discussion.

 We require the completion of a job hazard analysis (JHA) for every task that is performed on our jobsites.
 These help employees and Subcontractors recognize potential hazards and ensures the necessary precautions are in place to prevent accidents while working safely.
 Knowing how to work safely does not create a safe jobsite; employing safe work practices creates a safe work environment.
 Brinkman Construction is committed to its employees and Subcontractors to implement our Health and Safety Program and put safe work practices into action.